lifespline/lifespline-utils-python/docs/README.md

 # Getting Started

-Go through each of the sections below to learn about each topic:

-+ [`bootstrap`](bootstrap.md) How to bootstrap your development environment to develop your package version
+To contribute to the package you need to download the src locally.
+Once you've done so, [`bootstrap`](bootstrap.md) your local environment so you have all system and app dependencies installed.
+Having done so, you are ready to develop your own package version.
+You'll find documentation below to aid you on your development operations.

 + [`dev`](dev.md) How to develop and install your package version
 + [`task-runner`](./../tasks.py) The project's task-runner
 + [`debug`](debug.md) How to debug your package version (ide: `vscode`)